Understanding Puts and Calls

 So as the stock goes up in price, the 95 Call option goes up in value.
 A $140 stock price means you get a $45 discount in price etc. etc.

-That's the equivalent of someone trying to sell you a car for $2000 when the blue book value of it is $1500.
+That's the equivalent of someone trying to sell you a car for $2,000 when the market value of it is $1,500.

 Most Puts and Calls are never exercised.
 Option Traders buy and resell stock option contracts before they ever hit the expiration date.